AdobeDocs/journey-optimizer.es-ES/help/using/building-journeys/entry-management.md

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 30 days.
 Indeed, as we remove all information about persons who entered the journey 30 days after they enter, we cannot know the person entered previously, more than 30 days ago. -->

-Los recorridos unitarios (que se inician con un evento o una calificación de audiencia) incluyen un mecanismo de protección que evita que los recorridos se activen varias veces de forma errónea para el mismo evento.
-La reentrada del perfil está bloqueada temporalmente de forma predeterminada durante cinco minutos.
-Por ejemplo, si un evento activa un recorrido a las 12:01 para un perfil específico y otro llega a las 12:03 (ya sea el mismo evento o uno diferente que active el mismo recorrido), ese recorrido no se iniciará de nuevo para este perfil.

-La clave también se utiliza para comprobar que una persona está en un recorrido.
+La clave se utiliza para comprobar que una persona está en un recorrido.
 De hecho, una persona no puede estar en dos lugares diferentes en el mismo recorrido.
 Como resultado, el sistema no permite que la misma clave, por ejemplo la clave CRMID=3224, esté en diferentes lugares del mismo recorrido.

 ## Leer recorridos de audiencia{#entry-read-segment}